drkh-n/sat-unet-generalization/README.md

 ## Description

 SAT-UNET is a deep learning model for cloud semantic segmentation, designed for remote sensing imagery.
 This repository provides all necessary code, configuration files, and utilities to train, validate, and infer with SAT-UNET, including multi-GPU support and experiment logging.

+### 🚀 New in this Version

+This repository has been updated to include methods for improving cross-dataset generalization, specifically targeting the domain shift between satellites (e.g., Landsat-8 vs. KazSTSat).

+Key updates include:

+- Sat-SlideMix Augmentation: Implementation of the batch-level normalization technique adapted from Hopkins et al. (2025).

+- Percentile-Based Normalization: A robust 1-99th percentile linear normalization strategy.

+**Key Findings**:
+In our recent experiments, we observed that while percentile-based normalization significantly speeds up convergence and stability, Sat-SlideMix drives the major improvements in performance metrics, while combination of these provide the best cross-dataset inference.

+**New SOTA**: We achieved a new F1-score record of 97.87% on the Cloud-38 benchmark (surpassing the previously reported 97.69%).

 ---